guilhermefarto/ant-colony-optimization/README.md

 	boolean started = false
 ```

-The methods of an object of AntColonyOptimization class are:
+The methods of an object of the AntColonyOptimization class are:

 ```python
 	void setup() { ... }